jtyr/gbt/README.md

 Prompt forwarding
 -----------------

-In order to enjoy GBT prompt via SSH but also in Docker, Vagrant, MySQL or in Screen without the need to install GBT everywhere, you can use GBTS (GBT written in Shell).
+In order to enjoy GBT prompt via SSH but also in Docker, Kubectl, Vagrant, MySQL or in Screen without the need to install GBT everywhere, you can use GBTS (GBT written in Shell).
 GBTS is a set of scripts which get forwarded to applications and remote connections and then executed to generate the nice looking prompt.

 You can start using it by doing the following: